Exclusive interview: Oracle’s Rob Willis on digital transformation and the future of data centres

 An example is when our Coffee Club customer representative was talking about how they were pulling data out, putting it on iPad and giving it to their franchisees.
 I think that's the differentiator, so instead of just letting it sit there running along, you’re actually pulling information out of it and presenting to people who can make a difference in way that’s very simple.

-Enterprises are definitely going to have fewer and fewer data centres, and they’re going to rely on these really huge cloud type data centres to do more and more, so those data centres keep growing.
+Enterprises are definitely going to have fewer and fewer data centers, and they’re going to rely on these really huge cloud type data centers to do more and more, so those data centers keep growing.

-If you go to the Equinix data centre in Alexandria for example, at that site they just keep adding more buildings, and when you go through it, you can see how sophisticated those data centres are and how much investment is put into making it secure and work efficiently.
+If you go to the Equinix data center in Alexandria for example, at that site they just keep adding more buildings, and when you go through it, you can see how sophisticated those data centers are and how much investment is put into making it secure and work efficiently.
 The amount of effort it takes to do that is huge.